 of Shivaji's great qualities was that, while his head always looked

 towards the sky, his feet were always firmly set on the ground.

 but his courage was never impaired by recklessness.
-Instead it was embellished by
+Instead it was

-which he acquired through his resourceful spy
+enemy, something which he acquired through his resourceful spy

 Mavales (inhabitants of the Maval region around Pune), Shivaji was

 quick to comprehend the geographical intricacies of Sahyadri terrain.

 very daunting foes.
 Lightening in his movements, he swept down on his